Diablo-D3/dotfiles/README.md

 #### Iosevka optimal sizing

 The author of Iosevka does not list optimal rendering sizes for the font; arguably, since it is an outline font that is hinted with `ttfautohint` and all sizes should be equally as bad.
 This is not the case.
+Testing was informally done with several common terminals and monospace font rendering implementations.

 **How to read**: In the following chart, optimal font size shall be defined as: does not have extreme color fringing in sub-pixel renderers and does not look lumpy or misshappen with any renderer.
 Sizes are listed in points for standard DPI, `/ 72 * 96` to get height in pixels.
 Sizes that do not have an integer number of pixels in height produce sub-optimal rendering, and are omitted from the chart.

 **What about hi-dpi/Retina**: Hi-dpi basically solves the issue with font rendering by throwing more pixels at it.
 Iosevka seems to do well with point sizes that become integer pixel heights (`/ 72 * DPI` to get pixel height).
 For reasons outside of font rendering and vector graphics, it is _highly recommended_ to use integer multiples (ie, 200%, 300%, etc), as to make scaling of raster assets _far_ less problematic.
+However, we still live in a world where the common monitor is 96 dpi/100%, so hi-dpi as a fix is limited to only those that want to spend that much cash on a hi-dpi monitor.

+**What about fractional point sizes**: In renders that can do this, choosing sizes that lead to integer pixel sizes lead to better font rendering, regardless of font, renderer, and conditions.
+Alternatively, in renderers that don't allow fractional point sizes, 9, 12 and 15 points often lead to almost perfect results, also regardless of font, renderer, and conditions.

+**How to choose a bold if I increase weight too much**: [CSS indicates a desired transformation](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#meaning_of_relative_weights).
+100 through 300 has a bold value of 400, 400 and 500 becomes 700, 600 and up is 900.

 | Weight         |   # |   9 |  12 |  15 |  18 |  21 |  24 |  27 |  30 |  33 |  36 |  39 |  42 |  45 |  48 |
 | -------------- | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: | --: |